Cleavage (breasts): Surgery

 Women seeking breast augmentation often request a specific form of cleavage enhancement and often produce photographs of desired cleavage shapes and appearances.
 Many of those who seek breast augmentation want "full cleavage" which, according to plastic surgeon Jeffrey Weinzweig, "in reality results only from external forces, such as a brassier.
 Attempts to create such full cleavage require unacceptable compromise to other aesthetic factors of the breast."

 The width of cleavage is determined at the point at which the breast tissue attaches to the periosteal bone membrane that covers the sternum and by the medial attachments of the pectoralis major (chest muscle).
 By modern cultural values, cleavage is considered more attractive when breasts are close together.
 A narrow cleft between the breasts is identified as unusual anatomy.
 Plastic surgeon John B. Tebbetts finds creating a narrow intermammary distance is not a priority over other aspects.
 He says if a patient wishes a gluteal appearance for her cleavage, she should use "an appropriate push up brassiere", avoiding "the temptation to create it surgically".
 Because large breasts are not always closer together than smaller ones, and because implants change only the volume of the breasts, not their position, implants cannot produce a tight cleavage if the gap between the breasts is wide.
 Wide-set breasts will have a wide cleavage even after surgery because implants cannot correct the condition.
-It is difficult to produce sufficiently feminine cleavage for transwomen, even with breast augmentation surgery, because people assigned male at birth have nipple-areolar complexes set farther apart on their chests than those assigned female at birth do.
-Fat grafting may be used to reduce the width of cleavage in transwomen.
+It is difficult to produce sufficiently feminine cleavage for trans women, even with breast augmentation surgery, because people assigned male at birth have nipple-areolar complexes set farther apart on their chests than those assigned female at birth do.
+Fat grafting may be used to reduce the width of cleavage in trans women.